Don’t talk to the police!

 - It is difficult to tell your story a second time in the exact same way, no matter how truthful it is.
 If you make a statement to the police, you run the danger of conflicting yourself when you make it again at trial.
 Don’t put yourself in this position – Do not talk to the police!

-**Talking to the police can and should only be done with an experienced criminal defense attorney, and the decision about whether to talk to them is one you should never make alone.
-Keep our number in your phone or wallet and contact us as soon as possible.
-We will advocate for you through this confusing and emotional process, guide you appropriately, and help you reach the best possible outcome.
+Talking to the police can and should only be done with an experienced criminal defense attorney, and the decision about whether to talk to them is one you should never make alone.
+You need experienced counsel to advise you appropriately and advocate on your behalf.